 - The beneficiaries all have UK bank accounts and are individuals or Charities registered in the UK

 Fees are structured on an hourly rate basis.
-As at 1 November 2019 the range of hourly rates in the Probate, Tax & Trusts team is between £115 and £295 plus VAT.
+The range of hourly rates in our Wills.
+Probate, Tax & Trusts team is between £125 and £295 + VAT *.

-We anticipate our costs estimate for the full administration of an Estate as described above will be between £3,500 and £6,000 plus VAT and commonly incurred expenses, such as those indicated below:-
+We anticipate our costs estimate for the full administration of an Estate as described above will be between £3,500 and £6,000 + VAT * and commonly incurred expenses, such as those indicated below:-

 |Probate Registry fee (for issuing the Grant)||£155.00 (No VAT)|